raquo/Waypoint/README.md

 Why would you want this?
 Using path segments like `/foo/bar` without fragment routes requires the cooperation of the web server.
 Not needing that is useful when:

+* Developing locally without a web server, by looking at a `file://` URL (in this case, use **`Router.localFragmentBasePath`** instead of `Route.fragmentBasePath`)
 * Using a simple static site host like Github pages that doesn't provide a catch-all feature
 * Embedding live examples of router applications with [mdoc](https://github.com/scalameta/mdoc)
-* Developing locally without a web server, by looking at a `file:///` URL (in this case, use `Router.localFragmentBasePath` instead of `Route.fragmentBasePath`)

-When hosting your static site you might not be able to have a server respond to any route you want, you might be limited to just one url per html file on viewing a `file:///` URL in the browser without a web server
+When hosting your static site you might not be able to have a server respond to any route you want, you might be limited to just one url per html file on viewing a `file://` URL in the browser without a web server

 As the name implies, aside from fragments, a Route's `basePath` can contain any path.
 It could be `/foo/bar/index.html#` or even just `/foo/bar`.
 If set, it must have a leading slash.